awslabs/aws-deployment-framework/docs/admin-guide.md

 bootstrap AWS CloudFormation templates for your Organization that are used for setting up AWS Accounts with a foundation of resources to suit your needs.
 These templates are automatically applied to AWS accounts within specific AWS Organizations Organizational Units.

-The other repository _(pipelines)_ lives on your _deployment_ account and holds the various definitions that are used to facilitate deploying your applications and resources across many AWS Account and Regions.
+The _(pipelines)_ repository lives on your _deployment_ account and holds the various definitions that are used to facilitate deploying your applications and resources across many AWS Account and Regions.
 These two repositories will be automatically committed to AWS